masschallenge/impact-api/README.md

 #### Deploying to an Environment

 To successfully deploy to ECS it is necessary for Travis to have a successful build on the branch being deployed.
-Currently Travis builds are triggered by a change to the target branch in the impact-api-deploy repo.
-To facilitate this the impact-api-deploy/VERSION file should be changed to reflect the date/release tag for the deploy and then committed to the branch in question.
-This mean commiting directly to the target branch such as 'master' or 'AC-9999'.
+Travis is automatically run each time a PR is created or updated.

 Manage your secret keys and other sensitive information through environment variables.
 The MassChallenge team manages our environment